If your question isn’t answered below, please get in touch with our Route Team at email@example.com or call us on 0121 396 1296.

 What is the Local Authorities involvement?

 The local authorities of Birmingham, Solihull, Warwickshire, Coventry, Dudley and Sandwell have been asked by CSM Active (the event organisers) to make a Traffic order that in effect closes the roads to all traffic on event day.
 A series of road closures will then be implemented along the route during the day and lifted once the cyclists have passed by.
-Sections of the route will be open again to all traffic by 10:30am with the last sections of the route opening to traffic by around 7pm.
 The route is subject to on-going discussion and engagement with stakeholders as part of the Safety Advisory Group (SAG) process to ensure it is suitable and having due regard to the safety and convenience of alternative routes suitable for traffic that will be affected by the Order.
 Any access issues and the objections of those who may be affected must be considered by the local authorities – just like the many other temporary road closures that are requested every year by those organising community or other sporting events.

 What is a Temporary Traffic Regulation Order (TTRO)?